-4. Use augers with the grout injection hole located at the bottom of the auger head below the bar containing the cutting teeth, and with pile auger leads containing a bottom guide.

-5. Construct piles of the length and diameter shown on the drawings.

-6. Clearly mark the auger leads to facilitate monitoring of the incremental drilling and grout placement.
+- 4. Use augers with the grout injection hole located at the bottom of the auger head below the bar containing the cutting teeth, and with pile auger leads containing a bottom guide. - 5.
+Construct piles of the length and diameter shown on the drawings. - 6.
+Clearly mark the auger leads to facilitate monitoring of the incremental drilling and grout placement.
 Provide individual foot marks with 5 foot increments highlighted and clearly visible.
-Provide a clear reference mark on the moving auger assembly to facilitate accurately monitoring the vertical movement of the auger.

-7. Place piles by rotating a continuous flight hollow shaft auger into the ground at a continuous rate that prevents removal of excess soil.
-Stop advancement after reaching the predetermined depth.

-8. Should auger penetration to the required depth prove difficult due to hard materials/refusal, the pile location may be predrilled, upon approval of the Engineer, through the obstruction using appropriate drilling equipment, to a diameter no larger than 1/2 the prescribed finish diameter of the auger cast pile.
+Provide a clear reference mark on the moving auger assembly to facilitate accurately monitoring the vertical movement of the auger. - 7.
+Place piles by rotating a continuous flight hollow shaft auger into the ground at a continuous rate that prevents removal of excess soil.
+Stop advancement after reaching the predetermined depth. - 8.
+Should auger penetration to the required depth prove difficult due to hard materials/refusal, the pile location may be predrilled, upon approval of the Engineer, through the obstruction using appropriate drilling equipment, to a diameter no larger than 1/2 the prescribed finish diameter of the auger cast pile.
 Commence auger cast pile construction immediately upon predrilling to minimize ground loss and soil relaxation.
 Should non-drillable material be encountered preventing placement to the depth required, immediately advise the Engineer and proceed with the work as directed by the Engineer.
-Refusal is defined as the depth where the penetration of the standard auger equipment is less than 12 inches per minute.

-9. Plug the hole in the bottom of the auger while being advanced into the ground.
-Remove the plug by the grout or with the reinforcing bar.

-10. Pump the grout with sufficient pressure as the auger is withdrawn to fill the auger hole, preventing hole collapse and to cause the lateral penetration of the grout into soft or porous zones of the surrounding soil.
-Prior to commencing withdrawal of the auger, establish a head of at least 5 feet of grout by pumping a volume of grout equivalent to 5 feet of pile volume.
-Maintain this head of at least 5 feet of grout above the injection point around the perimeter of the auger to displace and remove any loose material from the hole.
-Maintain positive rotation of the auger at least until placement of the grout.

-11. Once the grout head has been established, greatly reduce the speed of rotation of the auger and commence extraction at a rate consistent with the pump discharge.
+Refusal is defined as the depth where the penetration of the standard auger equipment is less than 12 inches/minute. - 9.
+Plug the hole in the bottom of the auger while being advanced into the ground.
+Remove the plug by the grout or with the reinforcing bar. - 10.
+Pump the grout with sufficient pressure as the auger is withdrawn to fill the auger hole, preventing hole collapse and to cause the lateral penetration of the grout into soft or porous zones of the surrounding soil.
+Carry a head of at least 5 feet of grout above the injection point around the perimeter of the auger to displace and remove any loose material from the hole.
+Maintain positive rotation of the auger at least until placement of the grout. - 11.
+Once the grout head has been established, greatly reduce the speed of rotation of the auger and commence extraction at a rate consistent with the pump discharge.
 Maintain extraction at a steady rate to prevent a locked-in auger, necking of the pile, or a substantially reduced pile section.
 Ensure grout starts flowing out from the hole when the cutting head is at least 5 feet below the ground surface.
 Place a minimum volume of grout in the hole of at least 115% of the column of the auger hole from a depth of 5 feet to the tip.
-Place a minimum volume of grout in the hole of at least 105% of the column of the auger hole from the auger hole from the ground surface to a depth of 5 feet.
+Place a minimum volume of grout in the hole of at least 105% of the column of the auger hole from the ground surface to a depth of 5 feet.
 Do not include any grout needed to create surplus grout head in the volume of grout placed into the hole.
 If the grout does not flow out from the hole when the cutting head is at least 5 feet below the ground surface, redrill the pile under the direction of the Engineer.
 If grouting is interrupted for any reason, reinsert the auger by drilling at least 5 feet below the tip of the auger when the interruption occurred, and then regrout.